cih9088/dotfiles/README.md

 ```

 ## Prerequisites
-You need sudo and following would be installed.
-If you have installed already, no need.
+The following list would be installed in your system.
+You need privilege (sudo).
+No need if you have them on your system.
-* OSX: python2, python3, wget
+* OSX: python2, python2-pip, python3, python3-pip wget
-* Ubuntu: python2, python3
+* Ubuntu: python2, python2-pip, python3, python3-pip
 ```bash
 $ cd ~/dotfiles
 $ make prerequisites